Braindie/BJHybrid/BJHybrid/Pods/WKWebViewJavascriptBridge/README.md

 # What Can WKWebViewJavascriptBridge Do?

-You can write hybrid moudles in just a few lines of code by use WKWebViewJavascriptBridge without need to be concerned with the underlying messaging implementation.
+You can write hybrid modules in just a few lines of code by using WKWebViewJavascriptBridge without the need to be concerned with the underlying messaging implementation.

 ![](Rources/WKWebViewJavascriptBridgeDemo.gif)